yuxiao-pan/IST303-Group-Project/README.md

 ```
 DJANGO_SETTINGS_MODULE setting is required for providing django context to test.

-"--reuse-db" is required so that test enviroment does not delete the test database
+"--reuse-db" is option provided by pytest-django plugin.
+It is used so that test enviroment does not delete the test database

+- Run Tests

 Run Test from inside "app" folder with command "pytest test" after activating virtual environment.
 Test are located in app/test folder
 ```